palatus/Pixie-Dust/README.md

     'Up Arrow' & 'Down Arrow' to change the lightmap resolution value.
 Looks best as a clean multiple of Graphics Scale.

+Version -

+    The project was created in my freetime during University, and was left unifinished and unorganized, as it was a learning experience.

 Settings -